 Text Adapted from the Council on Foundations

-The Pension Protection Act of 2006 (PPA) permitted individuals to roll over up to $100,000 from an individual retirement account (IRA) directly to a qualifying charity (such as the WCCF) without recognizing the assets transferred as income.
+The Pension Protection Act of 2006 (PPA) permitted individuals to distribute up to $100,000 from an individual retirement account (IRA) directly to a qualifying charity (such as the WCCF) without recognizing the assets transferred as income.
 While this initial provision expired on December 31, 2007, it has been extended several times.
-As of December 18, 2015, the IRA Charitable Rollover was passed by Congress and signed into permanent law by the President.
+As of December 18, 2015, the provision allowing charitable IRA distributions was passed by Congress and signed into permanent law by the President.

 No. Because donors exclude this contribution from their gross income, they cannot also take a charitable contribution deduction for the contribution; to do so would result in a double benefit for donors and that is explicitly prohibited.

 Yes, distributions to almost all types of funds of the WCCF (discretionary, field‐of‐interest, or designated funds) qualify.
 The exception to this general statement is that a distribution to a donor advised fund will not qualify for this special treatment.
 Donors may still contribute IRA assets to a donor advised fund of the WCCF, but they will have to first recognize those distributions as income.